 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of Honours, Research Higher Degrees (RHD), Postgraduate Coursework and additional study options available.
 These options may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the future options following a degree with a major in Aboriginal Studies include:

 After completing a degree there are a broad range of post graduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook.

-The following list provides some example jobs available to graduates with a major in Aboriginal Studies.
+The following list provides some example job titles that may be available to graduates with a major in Aboriginal Studies.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 - Aboriginal Cultural Educational Officer